0xN1nja/0xN1nja/README.md

 - 🔭 I’m currently working on **Python**

-- 🌱 I’m currently learning **Convolutional Neural Networks With TensorFlow And PyTorch**
+- 🌱 I’m currently learning **Tokenization And Recurrent Neural Networks With TensorFlow**

-- 👯 I’m looking to collaborate on **Selenium Projects**
+- 👯 I’m looking to collaborate on **Deep Learning Projects**

 - 👨 I'm **15**